|

 Gimli laughed.
 "Easily beaten," he said.
 "That

-sounds like gold!"
 The revellers clapped and cheered.
-"Now

 "I am always hungry,